dogue/odin-xdg/README.md

 ## Considerations

+odin-xdg assumes Linux as the host.
+I may refactor this to be more portable, but Linux is the primary target.

 The `runtime_dir` procedure requires retrieving the UID in order to calculate the return value (default: `/run/user/$UID`).
 To my knowledge (and I did hunt) there is no good *documented* way to do this in Odin yet.
 Consequently, odin-xdg relies on some of the deeper parts of `core` that you won't find in the [package docs](https://pkg.odin-lang.org/).

 I don't know how likely those parts are to change, though I know gingerBill has some packages in there that are dummy packages for future work.
 As such, I cannot guarantee that a future update to the language won't unexpectedly break this package.
 Buyer beware.